Have you been noticing that more and more moms are starting a blog?

 Try to write as if you’re talking to your audience or one person!

-Month By Month Breakdown of Having a Successful Mom Blog in 2019
+Month By Month Breakdown

 In the first month of starting your blog, you want to write.
 Churn out content as much as possible.
 Many new bloggers batch content so that when their blog goes live, they have 20 posts ready to go.